The Edward H. Schmidt School of Professional Sales

 Participation Paths

-• Help run the event on Friday morning as an attendant for development blocks and play-by-play tables at Sales Connection.
-Learn, network, help others, and get workers perks like Amazon gift cards and wearing casual UToledo/ESSPS swag all at the same time!
+Event on Friday morning as an attendant for real deal real choices, open networking brunch, and play-by-play tables at Sales Connection.
+Learn, network, help others, and get worker perks like Amazon gift cards and wearing casual UToledo/ESSPS swag all at the same time!

 Why Attend